RanaRedoan/optcounts/README.md

 - `optcounts.sthlp`: The help file for Stata documentation.
 - `example.do`: A detailed example script demonstrating usage with sample data.
 - `readme.md`: This file, providing an overview of the repository.
+- `LICENSE.md`: The license governing the use of this software.

 ## Installation